-Everyone has that one game which they started many years ago but never finished, telling yourself that you’ll return to it one day until it gets lost in your massive backlog of games.
+Everyone has that one game that they started many years ago but never finished, telling yourself that you’ll return to it one day until it gets lost in your massive backlog of games.
 For me, this game was Ys: Memories of Celceta on the PlayStation Vita, I had rented it, completed the story, then sent it back because I became frustrated with a few of the trophies.
 A year past and I saw the game came to Steam, so I decided to wait for the inevitable PlayStation 4 release to finally obtain the platinum, something I’m happy to say I achieved last week!

 Ys: Memories of Celceta was developed by the amazing Nihon Falcom, the developers behind other Ys games, Tokyo Xanadu, Trails of Cold Steel 1, 2, 3, and many more incredible Japanese RPGs – this is reflected within the games trophy list also… XSEED Games and Marvelous Games are the publishers who brought the game to the west for us, giving us some of the enhancements of the PC version in order to visually upgrade the game whilst leaving the core gameplay and features in-tact.
 However, there was one silly mistake in my opinion and one unfortunate missed opportunity – what are these?
 You’ll have to read on to find out…